 How do I request permission for an absence?

 You must submit a request form (see the form below) to the school before you arrange for your child to have time away.
-If you wish to take your child out of school during term time, you should speak to your child’s teacher and submit a formal request to the headteacher via the school office.
-The headteacher will then consider whether to give permission for the absence.
+If you wish to take your child out of school during term time, you should submit a formal request to the headteacher via the school office.
+The headteacher will then consider whether to grant permission for the absence.

 When will absence requests be granted?

 Permission for absence will only be granted in exceptional circumstances.
-Examples of circumstances that are not exceptional are cheap holidays, holidays that have already been paid for, or absences that coincide with important school events (e.g. start of term, exams etc.).
-The headteacher will consider each absence request individually and decide whether to grant the absence.
-Most absence requests will be unauthorised but you should still fill out the form to avoid your child being removed from the register if he/she has 20 unauthorised consecutive days off school or 10 unauthorised days off school following an authorised absence.
+Examples of circumstances that are not exceptional are holidays being cheaper during term time, holidays that have already been paid for by someone else, or absences that coincide with important school events (e.g. start of term, end of term, exams etc.).

 What if I take my child on an unauthorised absence?

-If you take your child out of school without advance permission (except where he or she is unwell), you can be fined or even prosecuted.
-This could involve:-
+If you take your child out of school without advance permission (except where he or she is unwell), you will receive a formal warning letter, and, depending on your child's attendance at that point, you will receive a fixed penalty notice if the following circumstances apply: